reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 }
 ```

-Instead, extract a component for each item and memoize data for individual items:
+Instead, extract a component for an individual item, and put `useCallback` there:

 ```js {5,12-21}
 function ReportList({ items }) {